GabrielMalakias/GabrielMalakias.github.io/_posts/2021-11-15-software-evolves-an-experience-guided-by-results.md

 Lets now go back to the problems we had in the initial solution to validate if new solution is better or worse.

-About the first problem, now the execution time is only O(1) since now each device is managed by its own job individually, it also can no longer affect any other or even stop the process, so thats a win.
+About the first problem, now the execution time is only O(1) per job since now each device is managed by its own job individually.
+Of course it also adds some overhead for each job, but it can no longer affect any other device or even stop the process, so thats a win.
 Now jobs go to redis and can easily distributed across nodes, besides that Kubernetes HPA can be used to increase the number of pods as the number of jobs increases by checking cpu levels, cool right?
 The service we rewrote this approach pretty much everywhere within its core.

 I can say that the solution above scales pretty well, after changing adopting the Sidekiq Pro and it's `reliable_scheduler` it got even better.
 Features that were impossible before like decreasing intervals to 10 seconds or even customising the processing flow, started becoming quite easy and straightforward.
 The company grew a lot, it went from 800 thousand orders daily to something like 5 or 6 million, in our biggest country we have the following numbers: